Helen Virginia (Evans) Mercer

-She is survived by her son, Tommy Cliff Mercer of Houston; brother, Jerry D. Evans of Longview, and sister, Patricia Arthur of Florida; several Grandchildren; Nieces, Linda (Menasco ) Pennington of Arkansas, Penny (Hawk) Rutledge of Houston, Debbie Dellinger-Hollis of Tyler, Jackie Jean (Evans) Faughn of Dallas, Carol Mitchell of Longview, Barbara Evans of Shreveport, Laura( Evans) Lee of Dallas, Susan Kay(Evans) Demiglio of Missouri City, Texas, Kellye (Arthur) Hearthum of Kentucky, Karen (Arthur) Douglas of Houston, Kim (Arthur) Solderquest of Houston; Nephews, Robert Cohen of Portland, Maine, David W. Evans of Longview, Jerry J. Evans of Harelton, Ken Arthur of Odessa, Florida, Stephen Fincher of Houston and Robert Fincher of Houston.
+She is survived by her son, Tommy Cliff Mercer of Houston; brother, Jerry D. Evans of Longview, and sister, Patricia Arthur of Florida; several Grandchildren; Great-Grandchildren; Nieces, Linda (Menasco ) Pennington of Arkansas, Penny (Hawk) Rutledge of Houston, Debbie Dellinger-Hollis of Tyler, Jackie Jean (Evans) Faughn of Dallas, Carol Mitchell of Longview, Barbara Evans of Bossier City, Laura( Evans) Lee of Dallas, Susan Kay(Evans) Demiglio of Missouri City, Texas, Kellye (Arthur) Harthun of Tennessee, Karen (Arthur) Douglas of Houston, Kim (Arthur) Solderquest of Houston; Nephews, Robert Cohen of Portland, Maine, David W. Evans of Longview, Jerry J. Evans of Harleton, Ken Arthur of Odessa, Florida, Richard Mitchell of Alaska and Robert Mitchell of Houston; and numerous grand nieces and nephews.
 A private memorial will be held at a later date.

 (0) entries